flyhightej/Light-Intensity-Anomaly-Detector/README.md

 4. Ensure Twilio API keys are configured in `conf.py` for SMS alerts.

 ## License
-This project is licensed under [Your License].
+This project is licensed under flyhightej©.

 ## Contact
 For any issues or contributions, feel free to reach out!